WellPertter/keyboard_godot/README.txt

-Simple game in godot engine  using C.
+Simple game in godot engine  using (GDScript).

 Click in the button of collor yellow.

 Objetive:
-Training my ability with godot engine and C in a week.
+Training my ability with godot engine and (GDScript) in a week.